ssesselmann/impulse/README.md

 18) Completed method for subtracting a background spectrum
 19) Added 482 isotope peak libraries in json format
 20) Program now auto detects negative pulse direction and inverts samples
+21) Modified devise list to only show input devices
+22) Wrapped shape function in a try: except: in case no audio device is available.

 Things to do